 Either go north to Smith Rock State Park or south to the Newberry National Volcanic Monument.
 Regardless, pack a picnic lunch to enjoy at a picturesque spot.

 If you go north, make time to visit the Peter Skene Ogden State Scenic Viewpoint or go to the Crescent Moon Ranch to feed the alpacas.
-If you instead went south, consider booking an ATV tour, visiting the High Desert Museum or finding the natural Oregon hot springs.
+If you instead traveled south, consider booking an ATV tour, visiting the High Desert Museum or finding the natural Oregon hot springs.

 Back in Bend for the afternoon, embark on an intercity adventure.
 If it is summertime, float the river, otherwise, set off on the Deschutes River Walk.
 On the other hand, if shopping is more your jam, head straight for the Old Mill District Shopping Mall or one of the thrift stores.

 Join the locals at Crux Fermentation Project for a pre-dinner beer – then end your day at the Boneyard Pub with a CBD elixir and a divine Royale with Cheese Burger.
 Alternatively, get tacos at El Sancho or a sausage at Bangers and Beer.

 DAY 3 of Your Bend, Oregon Itinerary

 Start off your third day in Bend early with a walk through Pioneer Park to get the blood flowing.
 Check out of your hotel – but before leaving Bend, stop by Pilot Butte for the phenomenal 360-degree views.
-Make one last city stop at Humm for a kombucha tasting – or grab a bottle for the road.
+Make one last stop at Humm for a kombucha tasting – or grab a bottle for the road.

 Leave Bend via the Cascade Lakes Scenic Byway – but detour to Tumalo Falls for a peek at the wonderous waterfall.
 Get an up-close view of Mt.
 Bachelor and take in the splendid views as you drive south to Oregon Highway 58.

 Make the drive back to Eugene on Highway 58 – making stops at Salt Creek Falls and McCredie Hot Springs on the way.

-Top Tips for Things To Do Bend, Oregon
+Top Travel Tips for Things To Do Bend, Oregon

 Now that you know what to do in Bend, Oregon and how to plan your trip, we have a few more pertinent travel tips!